FMJansen/fmjansen.com/_posts/2024-05-14-mail-macos-remote-content.md

 ![A banner in macOS Mail with the message ‘This message contains remote content.’ and a button ‘Load Remote Content’.](/static/img/macos-mail-load-content-banner.png)

 ## Protect Mail Activity
-The default ‘Protect Mail Activity’ loads all images, but just routes them through servers and obfuscates the moment of loading by pre-loading it when the email arrives in the app.
+The default ‘Protect Mail Activity’ loads all images, but just routes them through servers and obfuscates the moment of loading by preloading it when the email arrives in the app.

 ## Desired behaviour
 That’s not the behaviour I wanted: I want to stop images from loading in messages in my Junk folder (and some in other folders) entirely.
 This way, spammers (or marketeers) also don’t learn whether the email has arrived or has been opened at all.